 The next step in the IR-1/CR-1 Spousal Visa NVC Phase is to complete the on-line Visa Application Form.

 After the IV and AOS fees are paid, the online Application for Immigrant Visa and Alien Registration (Form DS-260) in the Consular Electronic Application Center (CEAC) is completed.
-Click here for sample of the application to determine the information required and see how to fill out the electronic form.
+For this purpose, see a sample of the DS-260 application to determine the information required and see how to fill out the electronic form.

 The NVC Case Number, Beneficiary ID Number, and Invoice ID Number are listed in the NVC Welcome Letter.
 These are needed to access CEAC.

 Your spouse needs a passport from his/her foreign country by this point.
 Specifically, the passport information is part of the information for Form DS-260.
 Therefore, make sure that you are working on obtaining the passport during the USCIS Phase.